php-fig/fig-standards/proposed/extended-coding-style-guide.md

 There MUST NOT be trailing whitespace at the end of lines.

-Blank lines MAY be added to improve readability and to indicate related blocks of code except where explictly forbidden.
+Blank lines MAY be added to improve readability and to indicate related blocks of code except where explicitly forbidden.

 There MUST NOT be more than one statement per line.